OYanyk/Hello-World/README.md

 This is a place of pizza, learning and fooling around.

-I hope you enjoy your stay and yee once in a while.
+I do hope you enjoy your stay and yee once in a while.

 Yee!